binnev/recipes/md/chapatis.md

 - [ ] 2 cup wholemeal flour
 - [ ] 1 cup water
 - [ ] 2 tbsp vegetable oil
-- [ ] salt to taste
+- [ ] Salt to taste

 ## Method:
-1. put the flour and salt in a bowl.
+1. Put the flour and salt in a bowl.
 Add the water bit by bit, stirring with a spoon.
-2. once all the water is in, knead the mixture into an elastic dough.
+2. Once all the water is in, knead the mixture into an elastic dough.
-3. add the oil, bit by bit, kneading it into the dough.
+3. Add the oil, bit by bit, kneading it into the dough.
-4. let rest for at least 15 minutes.
+4. Let rest for at least 15 minutes.
 Cover with a teatowel
-5. sprinkle some extra flour on a clean surface.
+5. Sprinkle some extra flour on a clean surface.
 Pinch off a small ball (3-4 cm diameter) of dough and roll out into a pancake at least 15cm diameter.
 It should be 2-3mm thick.
-6. get a frying pan searing hot and cook the chapati until it begins to puff up.
+6. Get a frying pan searing hot and cook the chapati until it begins to puff up.
 Flip it over and cook.
 Both sides should be nice and brown.